txoof/calendar_csv/README.md

 # Google Calendar CSV Generator
 Python script for generating files suitable for import into Google Calendar based on `.json` schedule files for N-day rotating block schedules.
+This script will produce one CSV for each unique event as well as a CSV for each day in the block rotation.

+If your schedule has "Block A, Block B, Block C, Lunch, Break 1, Break 2" seven CSV files will be produced (one for each block, lunch, break and one for all of the days in the rotation.

+## Common Patterns
 Our school uses an 6-Day (Elementary School) and 8-Day (Middle/High School) rotation schedule with an alternate, shortened time-table that is used on a Wednesdays.
 Our instructional days are Monday-Friday.

 The rotation schedule begins with a "Day 1" on the first day of school and continues N school-days before starting again.
 On Wednesdays we have an early dismissal that uses an "alternate" time-table with shorter blocks.